Last updated: 2026-04-20

 Should You Buy the 2020 Subaru Impreza?

-The 2020 Subaru Impreza scores 74/100 ("Good"), placing it in acceptable but not class-leading territory.
+At 74/100, the 2020 Subaru Impreza lands in "Good" territory — acceptable, but not class-leading.
 2020 received a first facelift update for the Fifth generation (GK, GT).

-A pre-purchase inspection is recommended for used examples, with particular attention to visibility/wiper and visibility wiper (48).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to visibility/wiper and visibility wiper (48).
+An extended warranty is worth pricing out.

 Compared to the 2021 Subaru Impreza, which scored 3 points lower.
 See also the 2019 Subaru Impreza for an earlier comparison.